CnC Guide to Collecting Hockey Cards

 An image that has been digitally altered using Adobe’s Photoshop software or other similar image editing software.

-In terms of collecting, it refers to a card being digitally altered from its original state, either to make a card appear geniune, or just for fun.
+In terms of collecting, it refers to a card being digitally altered from its original state, either to make a card appear genuine, or just for fun.

 Player Collector